Our sexuality is central to our idetity and our wellbeing. It is more than just sex and encomapsses different aspects of our being.

-Sexuality is a central aspect of being human throughout life and encompasses sex, gender identities and roles, sexual orientation, eroticism, pleasure, intimacy and reproduction.
+Sexuality is defined by the World Health Organisation as “…a central aspect of being human throughout life encompasses sex, gender identities and roles, sexual orientation, eroticism, pleasure, intimacy and reproduction.
 Sexuality is experienced and expressed in thoughts, fantasies, desires, beliefs, attitudes, values, behaviours, practices, roles and relationships.
 While sexuality can include all of these dimensions, not all of them are always experienced or expressed.
-Sexuality is influenced by the interaction of biological, psychological, social, economic, political, cultural, ethical, legal, historical, religious and spiritual factors.
+Sexuality is influenced by the interaction of biological, psychological, social, economic, political, cultural, legal, historical, religious and spiritual factors.”
+(WHO, 2006a)

-Sexual health is a state of physical, emotional, mental and social well-being in relation to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
+The World Health Organisation (WHO) defines sexual health as “a state of physical, emotional, mental and social well-being in relation to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
 Sexual health requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.
-For sexual health to be attained and maintained, the sexual rights of all persons must be respected, protected and fulfilled.
+For sexual health to be attained and maintained, the sexual rights of all persons must be respected, protected and fulfilled.”
+(WHO, 2006a)

 - Individuals wanting to deal with sexual identity issues.

 - People who want to deal with sexual inhibitions